What You’ll Learn 💾

 Export toolbar

-Dewesoft: stores selected area in new Dewesoft DXD data file (used to cut files).
+Dewesoft: Stores the selected area in a new Dewesoft DXD data file (used to cut files).

-Clipboard: copy the data to Window's clipboard, it allows pasting the data into another running application.
+Clipboard: Copies the data to the Windows clipboard, allowing it to be pasted into another running application.

-We strongly recommend FlexPro, a third-party application that is easy to learn and use, and yet extremely powerful.
-DewesoftX offers easy export to this format and advanced automation when data is exported to this program, including the ability to run custom macro scripts inside.
+We strongly recommend FlexPro, a third-party application that is easy to learn, powerful, and tightly integrated with DewesoftX.
+The software offers seamless export to this format, including advanced automation and the ability to run custom macro scripts.

-The other file formats (except FlexPro and MS Excel) just prompt you for a filename, which you supply using s standard Windows file dialog box.
-Click Export and the software will do the rest.
-Be sure to supply a proper filename extension.
+Other file formats (except FlexPro and MS Excel) will prompt you for a filename, which you supply through a standard Windows file dialog box.
+Click Export and the software will complete the process.
+Be sure to include the proper file extension.

 File export